 Since Pontiac fever will also resolve itself it is very likely that some people may contract it, treat themselves for flu symptoms and never think twice about it.

-What is the difference between this and Legionnaires’ disease?
+What’s the difference between this & Legionnaires’ disease?

 An outbreak in Dundee, Scotland in 2011 led to dozens of people falling ill.
 However while Legionella bacteria led one man to be hospitalised with Legionnaires’ disease, the remainder of those who were ill were said to have contracted the milder Pontiac fever.

 The presence of Legionella bacteria

 Clearly if one or more people are found to have contracted Pontiac fever, it is still very important to work out where the infection came from.
 Since both diseases are triggered by the presence of Legionella bacteria, there is a chance other people could become affected by the more serious Legionnaires’ disease.